Anubhab098/code-one/README.md

 # code-one

-The heaven For Lazy Coders And We learners
+The heaven For Lazy Coders And Web Dev (learners) Or Expert

 # Development